jdede/inet-showcases/_docs/general/dynamic/index.md

 ### The configuration

-TODO: In the example simulation, this and that will happen.

 In the example simulation, there will be a static wireless node acting as a destination for ping requests.
 Other wireless nodes will be created periodically, will send ping requests to the destination node, and will be deleted after some time.
 The example simulation for this showcase uses the following network: